 FlexColorScheme implementation in your stored settings and then use those values to restore your

 FlexColorScheme configuration and theme.
-This way, your implementation also remain in control of what it needs to store and restore.
+This way, your implementation also remains in control of what it needs to store and restore.